bueller2298/daggerheart-srd/Session Notes/Session 1.md

 **What about this tavern has you coming back a few times a week?** (The smell of food inside is incredible)

 As you look around you notice someone a few new faces.

+Flawsee has a broom like tuft of hair that marks his plight and curse